gorkaerana/sukaldari/README.md

 # `sukaldari`

-`sukaldari` is a recipe framework, and Python library designed for flexibility.
+`sukaldari` is a recipe framework, and Python library; designed for flexibility.

 ## Data model
 Recipes are formed by structs `Recipe`, `Ingredient` and `Step`; which are described, respectively, in the below three tables.